onepf/OPFPush/samples/pushchat/README.md

 OPFPush tries to register on an available push provider.
 After successful registration you get the registration id.
 Then the registration id, the name of the push provider and uuid are sent to the OPFPush 3rd-party server.
-UUID is used by the server for mapping concrete device and its registration id.
+UUID is used by the server for mapping specific device and its registration id.
 So the application doesn't use the registration id to send messages.
 After registration you can share uuid and use it to send messages.

-Also you can unregister.
+Also, you can unregister.
 After successful unregistration your uuid and registration id are removed from OPFPush server and you can't send messages to this uuid anymore.

 **Contacts**